 This statement of procedures should be read and applied in conjunction with [Trust name’s] Staffing Policy Statement.

-This statement of procedures follows the DfE statutory guidance ‘Keeping Children Safe in Education Part Four: Allegations of abuse made against teachers and other staff’ (Appendix 1) which is available from [insert].
+This statement of procedures follows the DfE statutory guidance ‘Keeping Children Safe in Education Part four: Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors’ which is available from [insert].

 It is about managing cases of allegations that might indicate that a person is unsuitable to continue to work with children in their present position, or in any capacity.
 It will be used in respect of all cases where it is alleged that an employee or volunteer, or a person with permission to be on the premises or carrying out any activity on behalf of the Trust has:

 Behaved in a way that has harmed a child, or may have harmed a child